nelkinda/nelkinda/README.md

 # Hey there!

-We're Nelkinda Software Craft Pvt Ltd.
+We're Nelkinda Software Craft, founded by [Christian Hujer](https://github.com/christianhujer) and [Siddhesh Nikude](https://github.com/sidnik007).
 We are raising the bar in professional software development by doing and and helping others do it.

 What you will find here: